 Recent Technical SEO articles

 Google Search Console has a feature called Search Analytics that is really helpful for webmasters.
 This post explains why you’d want to use Search Analytics, what it can help you find and what type of data it has.
-On May 5th 2015, Google confirmed what we’ve been anticipating for years: mobile search has overtaken desktop search.
-On their …Read: "Search Analytics in Google Search Console"
+NOTE: This post is about an older version of Google Search Console, and some of the tools and charts referenced …Read: "Search Analytics in Google Search Console"

 This was the week of the announced Google mobile update.
 The update has been dubbed “Mobilegeddon” in the SEO industry, but up until today, it wasn’t exactly living up to expectations.
 The idea though, is very simple: if your website isn’t deemed mobile friendly, it won’t rank as well in mobile search results (which, in itself, …Read: "Google’s “Mobilegeddon” is on its way"